Hypereutectic piston: Performance replacement alloys

 The "4032" performance piston alloy has a silicon content of approximately 11%.
 This means that it expands less than a piston with no silicon, but since the silicon is fully alloyed on a molecular level (eutectic), the alloy is less brittle and more flexible than a stock hypereutectic "smog" (low compression) piston.
 These pistons can survive mild detonation with less damage than stock pistons.
-4032 and hypereutectic alloys have a low coefficient of thermal expansion, allowing tighter piston to cylinder bore fit at assembly temperature.
+4032 and hypereutectic alloys have a low coefficient of thermal expansion.
+This allows tighter piston to cylinder bore fit at assembly temperature.

-The "2618" performance piston alloy has less than 2% silicon, and could be described as hypo (under) eutectic.
+The "2618" performance piston alloy has less than 2% silicon and could be described as hypo (under) eutectic.
 This alloy is capable of experiencing the most detonation and abuse while suffering the least amount of damage.
 Pistons made of this alloy are also typically made thicker and heavier because of their most common applications in commercial diesel engines.
-Both because of the higher than normal temperatures that these pistons experience in their usual application, and the higher coefficient of thermal expansion due to low-silicon content causing greater thermal growth, these pistons require a larger piston to cylinder bore clearance at assembly temperatures.
-This leads to a condition known as "piston slap" which is when the piston rocks in the cylinder and it causes an audible tapping noise that continues until the engine has warmed to operational temperatures, expanding the piston and reducing piston to cylinder wall clearance.
+Both because of the higher than normal temperatures that these pistons experience in their usual application, and the higher coefficient of thermal expansion due to low-silicon content causing greater thermal expansion.
+These pistons require a larger piston to cylinder bore clearance at assembly temperatures.
+This leads to a condition known as "piston slap" which is when the piston rocks in the cylinder and it causes an audible tapping noise that continues until the engine has warmed to operational temperatures.

 Forged versus cast

-When a piston is cast, the alloy is heated until liquid, then poured into a mold to create the basic shape.
-After the alloy cools and solidifies it is removed from the mould and the rough casting is machined to its final shape.
+When a piston is cast, the alloy is heated until molten.
+It's then poured into a mold to create the basic shape.
+After the alloy cools and solidifies, it is removed from the mold and the rough casting is machined into its final shape.
 For applications which require stronger pistons, a forging process is used.

 In the forging process, the rough casting is placed in a die set while it is still hot and semi-solid.
 A hydraulic press is used to place the rough slug under tremendous pressure.
 This removes any possible porosity, and also pushes the alloy grains together tighter than can be achieved by simple casting alone.
 The end result is a much stronger material.

 Aftermarket performance pistons made from the most common 4032 and 2618 alloys are typically forged.

 Compared to both 4032 and 2618 alloy forged pistons, hypereutectic pistons have less strength.
-Therefore, for performance applications using boost, nitrous oxide, and/or high RPMs, forged pistons (made from either alloy) are preferred.
+Therefore, performance applications using boost, nitrous oxide, and/or high RPMs, forged pistons (made from either alloy) are preferred.
 However, hypereutectic pistons experience less thermal expansion than forged pistons.
 For this reason, hypereutectic pistons can run a tighter piston to cylinder clearance than forged pistons.
 This makes hypereutectic pistons a better choice for stock engines, where longevity is more important than ultimate performance.
 Some vehicles do use forged pistons from the factory.
 Dodge Vipers used forged pistons from 1992-1999 model years, then switched to hypereutectic.
-The last generation of Vipers(2013-2017) used forged pistons.
+The last generation of Vipers (2013-2017) used forged pistons.
 All Honda S2000s use forged pistons.